-- The facility can then put all their attention to patients that need special care or for people needing to use special orthopedic equipment (e.g. patients using lumbar stretching beds).
+- The facility can then put all its attention on patients that need special care or people needing to use special orthopedic equipment (e.g. patients using lumbar stretching beds).

 A closer look at how to develop an IoT-based solution to control post-fracture rehabilitation

 This IoT type of app is developed by combining different technologies to create a complete medical solution.
-Some of the technology used, like video monitoring are common and have been available for years.
-While some, like IoT wearable devices, is quite new and is just now entering general acceptance and use.
-Let’s have a closer look at how the parts and process needed to make your own post-fracture rehabilitation system as an IoT app.
+Some of the technology used, like video monitoring, are common and have been available for years.
+While some, like IoT wearable devices, are quite new and is just now entering general acceptance and use.
+Let’s look closely at the parts and processes needed to make your own post-fracture rehabilitation system as an IoT app.

-Below in a table we tried to compare development of an IoT-based post-fracture rehabilitation solution and a traditional orthopedic therapy service.
+Below is a table we tried to compare the development of an IoT-based post-fracture rehabilitation solution and a traditional orthopedic therapy service.